October 23, 2015

 Tentative dates were set to hear the motion to require a court order schedule for compliance; Judge Gibney, however, asked the DOJ attorney on several occasions why they signed a ten year agreement if they did not intend to give the Commonwealth ten years to comply.

-The article in this morning Washington Post was far more critical!
+in this morning Washington Post was far more critical!